mwhuhn/statisticalProgramming/tstf_stata/README.md

 A copy of this edited file is `tstf-version.ado` in this folder.
 Make sure to restart Stata if you modify the package before trying to run the commands in part 1.

-### b.
-Parsing the generic error
+## 4. Parsing the generic error

-The error message if something goes wrong
+The error message if something goes wrong is particularly unhelpful.
+If you look in the .ado file, any problem that doesn't return the coefficients file shows "the R script did not run, see what's wrong in the file `tstf_to_r.R`" as the error.